Advancing NNP Training in Atlanta

 Must be a currently licensed Registered Nurse (RN) with recent neonatal nursing experience.

-Must be currently employed at an Emory or CHOA NICU, and must commit to returning to work in this Neonatology group for a minimum of 3 years after graduation.
+Must be currently employed at the CHOA/AMBH, Emory Midtown, or Grady NICUs, and must commit to returning to work for this neonatal practitioner group for a minimum of 3 years after graduation.

 Graduate School Applicant